aphan1um/cloud63/ansible/README.md

 Thereafter you may access Fauxton via your web-browser with address ```http://localhost:5984``` with username ```user``` and password ```pass``` (based on current Ansible configuration).

 ### Scaling Docker services
 You may want to modify the workload of your Twitter harvesters or the replicas of the front-end website that should be running.
-In that case, one may SSH into any Docker manager node (with the private key) and execute this commands:
+In that case, one may SSH into any Docker manager node (with the private key) and execute these commands:

 ```
 # SSH into VM (Docker manager) node